THE PSYCHOLOGY OF GETTING DRESSED

 Does a capsule wardrobe fix wardrobe paralysis?

-A capsule wardrobe — a curated set of versatile, mix-and-match pieces — is one effective solution to wardrobe paralysis because it reduces choices to a manageable number where all combinations work.
-However, it requires a significant initial effort and a willingness to let go of variety.
-For people who love fashion and want to keep a larger wardrobe, a better system (like an AI stylist app) can achieve the same reduced-friction morning routine without giving up the clothes you own.
+A capsule wardrobe reduces choices to a number where all combinations work, which is one effective solution.
+It requires significant upfront effort.
+For people who want to keep a larger wardrobe, a good system — like an AI stylist — can achieve the same low-friction morning routine without giving up the clothes you have.